tom-draper/repo-stats/README.md

 This builds the executable in `/target/release`.

+Adding a path to this .exe as an environment variable will allow it to be run from within any directory.

 ## Usage

 When the program is run without arguments, the process will be started in the current directory, checking all subfolders recursively and logging all files.